-Each child younger than age 18 diagnosed with HIV or AIDS receives 45% of the national average subsistence income level.
+Additional monthly allowances: Each child younger than age 18 diagnosed with HIV or AIDS receives 70% of the national average subsistence income level.

-The legal national average subsistence income level is 706,880 Belarusian rubles a month.
+The national minimum subsistence income level is 1,212 470 Belarusian rubles (May 2014).

-Birth grant: 10 times the minimum subsistence level income prior to the birth is paid for the first child; 14 times for the second and subsequent child.
+Birth grant: 10 times the minimum subsistence income level prior to the birth is paid for the first child; 14 times for the second and subsequent child.